James Thew - Fotolia

 Multifactor authentication products can provide significant benefits to an enterprise, but the technology is complex,...

-For example, RSA's Authentication Manager works with its Adaptive Federation Manager product to provide SAML Web services integration, and Symantec VIP requires the company's VIP Enterprise Gateway to integrate with Active Directory.
+For example, RSA's Authentication Manager collaborates with its Adaptive Federation product to provide SAML web services integration, and Symantec VIP requires the company's VIP Enterprise Gateway to integrate with Active Directory.

 SSO or MFA: Which authentication method is better?

 First, if a company uses a lot of cloud-based services, it may want a better mechanism for users to connect to them.
-If provisioned correctly, an SSO tool can sign on to these services automatically, all without users having to remember their passwords (and with very strong passwords to boot).
+If provisioned correctly, an SSO tool can sign onto these services automatically, all without users having to remember their passwords -- and with very strong passwords to boot.

-Many of the more popular cloud services support SAML v2.0 standards, which is what most SSO tools use to create their connection.
+Many of the more popular cloud services support the SAML 2.0 standard, which is what most SSO tools use to create their connection.
 If an enterprise's set of services doesn't yet support SAML, then the organization probably won't be happy with either SSO or MFA tools.
 However, if most of a company's apps are inside its data center, then it will probably want to make use of multifactor authentication tools that offer dedicated hardware or software appliances to protect these resources.

 Second, if companies are less concerned about the additional authentication factors than about overall identity preservation and integrity, then SSO may be a better option.
-However, if an organization has one or two internal apps that it must protect with the multiple factors, then it will probably be better off going the MFA route.
+However, if an organization has one or two internal apps that it must protect with multiple factors, then it will probably be better off going the MFA route.

 MFA tools and the rise of risk-based authentication